 Ensure to be the first one to get into the cage as you get the left side of the cage where the actual activity happens.
 The crew members throw the tunas on the left side of the boat.

 All the preps were done.
 It was time for the Great Whites to arrive.
 We waited.
 There was pin drop silence.
 The excitement was building up.
 Where are these guys!
 I thought.
 My fever was nowhere near me by then.
 All I knew was this was the moment.
 There was nothing more in the world that I wanted than these guys (I mean the Great White Sharks) to arrive at that time.

 After about 20 minutes, the second crew member pulled the fishing hook back from the ocean and threw it back again making a big splash on the water.
 There was silence again.
 Another 15 minutes passed by.
 And every one of us were getting impatient.

 Suddenly we saw a fin, pop out of water (Wooohooo!).
-Everyone screamed with joy – the joy of seeing the Ocean’s biggest predator.
-That was the first time.
+Everyone screamed with joy, the joy of seeing the ocean’s biggest predator.
+That was my first time.

 Two more minutes passed by.